 Therefore, a deposition is an important event in a workers’ compensation case.

 After the deposition, the court reporter will send a transcript to the injured worker.
 He or she will have an opportunity to review the transcript and make any changes.

 Changes can include any information he or she thinks was taken down incorrectly by the court reporter or if there are any changes to his or her testimony.

 The worker will not be subject to perjury for making changes to his or her testimony while reviewing the transcript.
 Whether the injured worker makes any changes or not, he or she will need to sign the transcript.
 Signing indicates the transcript has been reviewed.
 It is sent to the insurance company’s attorney to be kept until the case is over.

 For further guidance…

-For help with filing a worker’s compensation claim in Calfornia, completing workers comp forms or appealing a denial of benefits, contact us.
-Our workers comp lawyers helps police officers, firefighters and other workers to get compensation for their job-related injuries.
+For help with filing a worker’s compensation claim in California, completing workers comp forms or appealing a denial of benefits, contact us.
+Our workers comp lawyers help police officers, firefighters and other workers to get compensation for their job-related injuries.